-How are hedge funds trading Immersion Corporation (NASDAQ:IMMR)?
+What have hedge funds been doing with Immersion Corporation (NASDAQ:IMMR)?

-Heading into the fourth quarter of 2018, a total of 16 of the hedge funds tracked by Insider Monkey were long this stock, a change of -6% from the previous quarter.
-By comparison, 15 hedge funds held shares or bullish call options in IMMR heading into this year.
-With hedgies' capital changing hands, there exists a select group of notable hedge fund managers who were adding to their stakes meaningfully (or already accumulated large positions).
+At Q3's end, a total of 16 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 14% from the previous quarter.
+By comparison, 16 hedge funds held shares or bullish call options in IMMR a year ago.
+So, let's examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 View table here if you experience formatting issues.